Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 followed by polling the service at intervals to determine whether the operation has completed or failed, and if it has succeeded, to get the result.

-Methods that build models or analyze values from documents are modeled as long-running operations.
+Methods that build models, analyze values from documents or copy and compose models are modeled as long-running operations.
 The client exposes a `begin<MethodName>` method that returns a `SyncPoller` or `PollerFlux` instance.
 Callers should wait for the operation to completed by calling `getFinalResult()` on the returned operation from the `begin<MethodName>` method.
 Sample code snippets are provided to illustrate using long-running operations [below](#examples).